Do you use a Windows OS? Have you gotten the update yet?

 However, Monday’s outage and Haugen’s testimony are serving major trust-no-metaverse vibes.

-While user growth of Facebook’s services is slowing in the US, the company and its network of applications maintain a preferred status among tech users in Africa.
+, the company and its network of applications maintain a preferred status among tech users in Africa.
 WhatsApp and Instagram are also widely used by small and medium-sized businesses on the continent.

 Meanwhile, Alexandria says she’s abandoned Facebook’s network of apps and ported to Reddit…except for when she needs to post photos to Instagram…or send messages on WhatsApp… But you get the point.